egor-tensin/blog/README.md

 Development
 -----------

-This is a "static" website, generated using [Jekyll].
+This is a static website, generated using [Jekyll].

 Make sure you have Ruby and [Bundler] set up.
 [GNU Make] is used for shortcuts.